yazeedalrubyli/P18/README.md

     * Runtime memory requirements.
     * Estimated model size and GFlops (gigafloating operations per seconds) complexity.

+### Notes
-> All of the measurements must be acquired during the inference phase, not training.
+* All of the measurements must be acquired during the inference phase, not training.
-> At the end a set of scripts must be able to run all the benchmarks developed on different platforms.
+* At the end a set of scripts must be able to run all the benchmarks developed on different platforms.
 If possible (available), results should include multiple machines (CPUs or GPUs).

 ---